Life does not change until you change yourself and I will help you to be the change you want to see in your life.

 Outwardly, I was successful.
 Internally, familiar patterns kept repeating.

 What struck me most was this: I could understand these patterns intellectually—but understanding wasn’t enough to change them.
+That realization became pivotal.

 Why Work With Me?